Everlong: Usage in media

+"Everlong" was used in "Lane Miserables", the eighth episode of the third season of Daria, an animated series on MTV.
+In the original broadcast, the song played as Daria Morgendorffer watched Trent and Monique leave to go on a date.
+The episode originally aired on MTV on July 14, 1999.

 "Everlong" has been featured in the music video games Rock Band 2, Rock Band Unplugged, Guitar Hero World Tour (which is exportable to other games) and Rocksmith 2014.
-It is also included in Rock Band for iOS.
+It is also included in Rock Band for iOS and as a purchasable track in Fortnite Festival.

-An arrangement of the song for string quartet was used in the Friends episode "The One with Monica and Chandler's Wedding", during the titular event, and in the Daria episode "Lane Miserables", while Daria watches from a window as Trent and Monique are walking away.
+An arrangement of the song for string quartet was used in the Friends episode "The One with Monica and Chandler's Wedding", during the titular event.
 It was also used in a 1998 episode of the US daytime soap opera All My Children.
 The original version of the song was used in Martin Scorsese's 2013 film The Wolf of Wall Street.
 The song was also used briefly in the movie Little Nicky while Nicky is ascending his girlfriend's apartment building.

 The song was used in early workprint versions of David Fincher's 1999 film Fight Club, playing over an unfinished version of the film's title sequence in place of The Dust Brothers' track "Stealing Fat" from the film's original soundtrack, which was used in the final theatrical film.
 Footage of the unfinished workprint intro sequence featuring "Everlong" has surfaced online.

 Comedian and late night talk show host David Letterman has called "Everlong" his favorite song, citing it as having helped him through his recovery from heart surgery in 2000.
 Foo Fighters were invited to serve as the musical act on the February 21, 2000, episode of Late Show with David Letterman, the first since his surgery, to perform "Everlong."
 Grohl stated that he was "blown away" after learning that Letterman was a fan of their music.
 The band went as far as cancelling a stop on a tour in South America so they could perform, explaining that "We just felt like we had to be there.
 Not only was it an honor to be asked, but it felt like something we had to do – because he had always meant so much to us.
 And that started this connection that we've had for years.
 It's fucking cool, you know?"
 On May 20, 2015, the band returned to perform "Everlong" again, the night of Letterman's final episode.
 The six-minute-long performance was set to a montage of footage spanning Letterman's career.